What Is a Dirty Chai?

 One of the great things about this tea is that it can be customized to suit your personal taste.
 Here are a few popular variations:

-For example, if you’re a fan of spiced seasonal treats, you might enjoy pairing your tea with gingerbread-inspired desserts.
-A great option would be these delicious Gingerbread Latte Cookies that perfectly complement the warm and spicy notes of your chai.
+If you’re a fan of spiced seasonal treats, you might enjoy pairing your tea with Gingerbread Latte Cookies that perfectly complement the warm and spicy notes of your chai.

 Caffeine Content in Dirty Chai

-Since dirty chai contains both black tea and espresso, it has a higher caffeine content than a traditional chai latte.
+Since this tea contains both black tea and espresso, it has a higher caffeine content than a traditional chai latte.
 On average, a 12-ounce dirty chai contains about 160 mg of caffeine, though this can vary depending on the size of the drink and whether you add extra espresso shots.

 For comparison, a regular chai latte usually contains between 50-70 mg of caffeine, while a standard shot of espresso has about 63 mg.
 This means that this tea can provide a substantial energy boost, making it a great choice for those who need an extra kick.